By Jeff van Reenen (MSc MFDAP NCAC Accredited), Addiction Treatment Programme Manager at Priory Hospital Chelmsford.

 As children, we can be relationally traumatised by enmeshment, neglect or abandonment.

 Abandonment happens when the loss of one or both parents occurs physically or emotionally.
-If the parent was not present in the child’s life or the parent withheld affection or nurturing, the child was abandoned.
+If the parent wasn't present in the child’s life or the parent withheld affection or nurturing, the child was abandoned.
 Abandonment in childhood can result in adulthood difficulties with expressing and managing emotions, trust issues or a having a need to be in control.

 Impact on the adult